grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -validation.increment-duplicate-timestamps
 [increment_duplicate_timestamp: <boolean> | default = false]

+# If no service_name label exists, Loki maps a single label from the configured
-# List of labels to map to service_name label, if not present in the stream
+# list to service_name.
+If none of the configured labels exist in the stream,
-# labels during ingestion.
+# label is set to unknown_service.
 Empty list disables setting the label.
 # CLI flag: -validation.discover-service-name
 [discover_service_name: <list of strings> | default = [service app application name app_kubernetes_io_name container container_name component workload job]]